Atton Lake: Atton's Lake Regional Park

 Atton's Lake Regional Park (52.8324°N 108.8585°W) is a regional park located north-east of the town of Cut Knife on the southern shore of Atton Lake.
 The park features a campground with electric sites, sandy beach, picnic area, ball diamond, 9-hole golf course, and a boat launch.
 The beach is about 150 metres long with an unsupervised swimming area.
 In the summer months, Red Cross offers scheduled swimming lessons.
 On Saturdays and Sundays, no motorised boats are allowed on the lake.

 Atton's Lake Regional Park Golf Course opened in 1965 and features a pro shop and licensed club house.
 It is a 9-hole, par 36, grass-green course totalling 2,832 yards.

 Fish species

-Fish commonly found in the lake include northern pike and walleye.
+Fish commonly found in Atton Lake include northern pike and walleye.